 The tower is believed to be the oldest functioning observatory of Europe.
 It was built as a project by Christian IV of Denmark.
 Astronomy was a big craze throughout the country during the 17th Century so many towers were built.

-I immediately loved the Rundetårn when I saw it, maybe because there’s some Dutch influences connected to this tower? 🙂 The yellow and red bricks that were used to build the tower were manufactured in The Netherlands.
+I immediately loved the Rundetårn when I saw it, the yellow and red bricks that were used to build the tower were manufactured in the Netherlands.
 And when the architect Hans van Steenwinckel died in 1936, Leonhard Blasius from The Netherlands became the new Royal Building Master and finished the built of the tower.

-The Spiral Ramp
+The Spiral Ramp Inside

 When you climb and walk up the ramp you will be surrounded by white-washed walls, lovely windows and little niches.
 It’s truly an unique design, forming the only connection between the church, the library and the observatory.

 Throughout the years the tower and the ramp have been used for many purposes.
 It’s been used for shelter during bombardments, cars have been driven up the ramp and every spring the Round Tower organises a unicycle race up the Spiral Walk.